-School name Trinity St Peter's (Church of England Primary School School Global Neighbour leader Deborah Pringle Level awarded (select one) Gold Category Level Re asons for recommendation Please give detailed reasons why you have recommended this award level School Gold The school leadership drives the global dimension across the curriculum.
+School name Trinity St Peter's Church of England Primary School School Global I School Global Neighbour leader Deborah Pringle Level awarded (select one) Gold Category Level Rea asons for recommendation Please give detailed reasons why you have recommended this award level School Gold The school leadership drives the global dimension across the curriculum.
 The clear vision for global leadership justice and equality ensures that global learning has a high profile in the school.
-There i policy for global citizenship which aims to 'integrate global citizenship into the whole curriculum'.
-As result, every subject leader seeks out opportunities to extend global learning in their individual curriculum areas.
+There is a specific policy for global citizenship which aims to 'integrate global citizenship into the whole curriculum'.
+As a result, every subject leader seeks out opportunities to extend global learning in their individual curriculum areas.
 Examples were shared, such as plastic pollution in the Science curriculum and Paralympians as sporting role models in PE.
-Different strategies are employed to monitor the impact o global citizenship on pupils' spiritual, social, moral and cultural development.
-Effective use was made of Oxfam gri ds and tracking progress thro ough a detailed PHSE framework.
+Different strategies are employed to monitor the impact of global citizenship on pupils' spiritual, social, moral and cultural development.
+Effective use was made of Oxfam grids and tracking progress through a detailed PHSE framework.
 The school shares its global work through a variety of online platforms.
-They have been very effective in their local area in ning the 'Send my Friend to So chool' Campaign.
-This has resulted in o other schools becoming Teeching and Cold involved. al anaguragas all nunils to use a thoughtful approach and has record the received a thinking skills Teaching and Gold The school encourages all pupils to use a thoughtful approach and has recently received a thinking skills award.
-Therefore, honed thinking skills equip pupils in embracing big questions at a greater depth. learning s to global issues through children's n - ay empathy.
-One pupil explained that how peop ole are in the world and what 's going on'.
-Another pupil spoke of be eing thankful for what she - ognising what sometimes we all take ovel, 'The Boy at the Back of the Class - On World Book Day one Year 4 pupil all day to champion the plight of refu ne example included taking responsib - s used to nurture skills needed as a co eir response to global issues.
-Pupils s charitable e acts linked to the Five Pillars s of Islam.
+They have been very effective in their local area in championing the 'Send my Friend to School' Campaign.
+This has resulted in other schools becoming involved.
+Teaching and Gold The school encourages all pupils to use a thoughtful approach and has recently received a thinking skills learning award.
+Therefore, honed thinking skills equip pupils in embracing big questions at a greater depth. - , - s to global issues through children's n . • ay empathy.
+One pupil explained that • 's going on'.
+Another pupil spoke of be = ognising what sometimes we all take ovel, 'The Boy at the Back of the Class = : : On World Book Day one Year 4 pupil all day to champion the plight of refu • • ne example included taking responsib = = s used to nurture skills needed as a co links are r nade with other faiths and th eir response to global issues.
+Pupils s poke of the expectations of charitable acts linked to the Five Pillars s of Islam.
 Other work on Sikhism had been linked to Fairtrade activities.
-Collective Gold ccasions for pupils to reflect on their Worship and • • groups' collective worship experience • Spiritual any examples of a worship with a glol vith further activities undertaken by tl Development Pupils' spiritual development is clear in upil prayed, 'Help us become instrume whilst and other gave thanks to God for 'for guiding me to be a courageous ad vocate'.
-The school's bbal themes.
-Love was linked to caring trees for younger pupils to enjoy in re cacy is encouraged at all levels and wo rship is often the trigger for pupils cho posing to take action in challe
+Collective Gold ccasions for pupils to reflect on their Worship and • groups' collective worship experience Spiritual · any examples of a worship with a glol Development vith further activities undertaken by th Pupils' spiritual development is clear i upil prayed, 'Help us become instrume for guiding me to be a courageous ad obal themes.
+Love was linked to caring = := trees for younger pupils to enjoy in re cacy is encouraged at all levels and wo oosing to take action in challe